 Libel and slander are forms of defamation.
 Libel occurs when a statement is published visually (such as in pictures or written words).
 Slander occurs when a statement is published audibly (such as by spoken word).
 Otherwise, there is no difference between libel and slander; both are forms of defamation.
-If you a questions about either of these legal theories, call one of our defamation attorneys now to see if you have a personal injury or employment law case.What Makes a Statement “False”?
+If you a questions about either of these legal theories, call a defamation attorney at Spencer Young Law now to see if you have a personal injury or employment law case.What Makes a Statement “False”?

 A statement is “false” if it is presented as a statement of fact but is not actually true.
 A statement of fact is a statement that is capable of being proven or disproven.
 A statement of opinion cannot be proven or disproven, so it cannot be false.
 However, in some cases, a statement of opinion may imply that the speaker knows facts that could be proven true or false if those facts were stated; such statements may therefore be considered “false”.

 Does It Matter How a False Statement is Understood by the Listener or Reader?

 Example 1: Janelle states that Michael is “stupid.”
 Although this is an insulting statement, there is no way to conclusively prove or disprove that someone is “stupid.”
 Janelle has merely stated her opinion, which does not constitute defamation.